KorAP/Kalamar/README.md

 ```

 To localize example queries according to a special corpus environment,
-define a name of the example corpus in the configuration,
+define a name of the example corpus in the configuration.
-and create a translation file based on ```kalamar.queries.dict```
-as a blueprint.

 ```
 Kalamar => {